SAP/spartacus-docs/_pages/home/spartacus-roadmap.md

 This document describes what what is planned for Spartacus for Q1 2021 and later.

-*Last updated November 9, 2021 by Bill Marcotte, Senior Product Manager, Spartacus*
+*Last updated January 13, 2022 by Bill Marcotte, Senior Product Manager, Spartacus*

 4.2 released!
 For more information, see [{% assign linkedpage = site.pages | where: "name", "release-information.md" %}{{ linkedpage[0].title }}]({{ site.baseurl }}{% link _pages/home/release-information.md %}).